alohajerome/alohajerome.github.io/projects/project-5.md

 ## Interested in Shocking Developments Application?

-If you want to learn more about all the features in our application  you can go <a href="https://shocking-development.github.io/">here</a>.
+Here is our github website: <a href="https://shocking-development.github.io/">here</a>.

-You can also take a look at our source code if you are interested on how we developed it: <a href="https://github.com/shocking-development/shockingdevelopment">Shocking Development</a>.
+Here is our github repository: <a href="https://github.com/shocking-development/shockingdevelopment">Shocking Development</a>.

 ## Contribution to Shocking Development